Do you need GAP insurance?

 You wouldn’t be able to afford to replace your car

-You’re concerned that, because of your new car depreciating in value, you wouldn’t be able to afford to replace it.
+You’re concerned that, because of your brand new car depreciating in value, you wouldn’t be able to afford to replace it on a new-for-old basis.

 GAP insurance is probably not suitable if…

-GAP insurance only pays out if your normal car insurance company says that the car is written off or unrecoverable.
+GAP insurance only pays out if your normal car insurance company says that the car is written off (total loss) or unrecoverable.

 Your car is less than 12 months old and you’re the first registered owner

-Most fully comprehensive car insurance policies offer ‘new car replacement’ during the first 12 months of ownership.
+Most fully comprehensive car insurance policies offer brand new car replacement during the first 12 months of ownership.

 However, be careful to read the terms and conditions of your policy for any restrictions or exclusions.
 Some policies will not offer new-for-old where the car: